statikbe/craft-sentry/README.md

 ## Installation

-To install the plugin, follow these instructions.
+To install the plugin, follow these instructions in your terminal.

-1. Open your terminal and go to your Craft project:

         cd /path/to/project

-2. Then tell Composer to load the plugin:

         composer require statikbe/craft-sentry

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Sentry.
+        ./craft plugin/install craft-sentry

 Brought to you by [Statik.be](https://www.statik.be)